janengpersonal/docs-as-code-jane/docs/intro.md

 The `npm run start` command builds your website locally and serves it through a development server, ready for you to view at http://localhost:3000/.

 Open `docs/intro.md` (this page) and edit some lines: the site **reloads automatically** and displays your changes.

+## Why do technical writers do docs-as-code?

+Documentation-as-code is a great means to push changes made in your local machine to your docs live site.
+To accomplish this, you need an IDE, a static site generator, a Git repository, CI/CD to set up workflows, and a hosting platform.